calham-21/3DSpritesWithShadersDemo/README.md

 A plane is set as the mesh, orientated to the Z axis and has Bilboarding turned on within the Material.
 Until Sprite3D's are able to support shader's natively, this fix will do the job for older versions without overcomplicated shader magic.

+For more details, read the scripts for the before and after scenes.

 (NOTE: Use CanvasItem Shaders instead of Spatial.
 You can find a ton of free shaders here: https://godotshaders.com/)

 Here is a screenshot of the fix.
 A color gradient shader is applied in this scene: